The Local-Global Conjecture is False for Generalized Circle Packings: Octahedral Packing

 \begin{proposition} In a primitive integral octahedral packing, every sextuple of circles belongs to the same type modulo 8. \end{proposition} \begin{proof} It suffices to show that the octahedral Apollonian group fixes each congruence type.
 Each generator of the Apollonian group fixes the curvatures of three tangent circles arranged in a triangle.
 We can see from the cases in Proposition \ref{OctModular} that these three curvatures uniquely determine the sextuple mod 8, so the Apollonian group cannot map between different sextuples mod 8. \end{proof}

 In particular, any primitive integral octahedral packing has all curvatures in exactly three congruence classes mod 8.
 Section \ref{Data} below contains examples of all four packing types mod 8.

 The next step is to parametrize all circles tangent to a fixed circle in an octahedral packing.
 It is shown in \cite{Zhang} that the stabilizer of a fixed circle in the octahedral Apollonian group is conjugate to a congruence subgroup of $\mathrm{SL}(2, \Z)$.
 Our approach is similar; we first parametrize the octahedral Ford circles, or circles tangent to the real axis in the octahedral strip packing.
 We then can apply a M\"{o}bius transformation to parametrize the circles tangent to any fixed circle.
+Another description of the orbits of this congruence subgroup is given by the Rosen continued fractions; see \cite{MR65632, MR3609844}.

 The octahedral strip packing has base circles of curvatures $(1, 0, 2, 0, 2, 1)$.
 We place it so that the bottom line is the real axis, and a circle of curvature $1$ is centered on the imaginary axis.
 There are four base circles tangent to the real line and four dual circles orthogonal to the real line.
 The generalized Ford circles are all circles in the packing tangent to the real line.
 The base, dual, and Ford circles are shown in Figure \ref{OctFordFig}.